Here are all of the dog boot camp Los Angeles training equipment, collars, harnesses and pet products that we recommend

 Dog crates for dog boarding and training boot camp are used if the dog has no aversion or negative conditioning to it.
 There are a plethora of new luxury dog beds located throughout my Boot Camp home and ranch as well as the bed where I sleep and the couch where I sit.
 Crate doors are typically left open and a dog is free to come and go as they please.
 Crates are vital tools when working with behavior problems such as puppy potty training, traveling safely, at the veterinarian’s office, and help teach many other training and behavior skills.

 Dog crates are valuable tools that should represent a safe, comfortable, and stress-free area that dogs choose to go into just as we choose to sit on a couch, chair, or bed (all of which dogs are free to stay on when boarding and training with Fun Paw Care.)
 Dog crates have unfortunately become misunderstood and used as a marketing ploy because the dog training and behavior industry is unfortunately unregulated.
-Much more on that under, How to choose a Certified Professional Dog Trainer or Behaviorist.
+Much more on that under my Resouces page, “How to Choose a Dog Trainer or Behaviorist.”

 Los Angeles Boot Camp is a fully customized service.
 If you prefer videos, pictures, writing, texts, or verbal communication more than another form, please let us know in advance and we will do our best to accommodate.
 We do not assume or provide all types of communication.

 Over the years written communication has proven most successful.
-Also, I would prefer to have everything in writing so that a parent has adequate notes, links, analysis, and resources day-by-day throughout a pet’s boarding and training program.
+Also, I would prefer to have everything in writing so that a parent has adequate notes, links, analysis, and resources throughout a pet’s boarding and training program.

 Of equal value are an expert Certified Dog Behaviorist’s custom-tailored resources, recommendations, and teachings for the parent/s.

 We base our communication focus and choices on the feasibility, efficacy, safety, and functionality of the modality of communication.
 Shooting pictures and videos of your pet during their training and behavior modification protocols – with the exception of the pictures and videos that I provide that do not put a dog in danger or teach them inappropriate behaviors – are most of the time inappropriate and dangerous for your pet, the trainer and the public.
-Also, videoing protocols may set your pet up for failure and does not optimize their time with me.
+Also, videoing protocols may set your pet up for failure and do not optimize their time with me.

 For most parents, all types of communication whether via phone, written reports, texts, links, pictures, videos, or emails are even more important than the hands-on work.